mjoe67886/ai-agents-create-blender-scripts/README.md

 💡 Check out our full add-on here: FAST Animation Studio Tools: https://fast-blender-add-ons.com/fast-animation-studio-tools-2/

 🚀 Upgrade to the full version and optimize everything in Blender with the Biggest Blender Add-On in The World, code-wise!

+🛠 Need Help or Have a Feature Request?

+🔗 Report Issues & Help Improve the System! → Submit Issues Here or use the GitHub Issues Form.

+📌 We’re providing this for free, but that doesn’t mean it’s not supported.
+If you need help or have a request, let us know!

+📌 This tool is optimized for Blender scripting but also works for Python scripting!
+📌 If you want to use it for Python projects beyond Blender, just let us know.
+📌 We can easily add API lookups for any Python library—including pip-installable libraries like OpenCV, NumPy, or Pandas or any of em!.
+📌 Request Full Python Support and you'll get it!

+💡 How It Would Work:

+✅ Just request API lookup for a Python library, and we'll start working on it.
+✅ It will fetch API documentation & generate fully functional scripts, just like it does for Blender.
+✅ Want OpenCV support?
+Ask!
+The system could automatically look up OpenCV’s API and generate perfect scripts instantly.

+⚡ We have the full template ready to go.
+If enough people are interested, we'll add this feature right away! 🚀

+🛠 This will be verified working on MacOS this week

+🛠 Linux support is coming after that (Please request if you need it sooner)